galencm/machinic-env/README.md

 * Scripts to install foundational services for machines
 * Download and install binaries if not found on system using [`bork`](https://github.com/mattly/bork) and `which`
 * Xml model to modify and (re)generate scripts as necessary
+* dogfooded from /env used by machines and `envgen` tooling

 Currently 'foundational services' means: